Our Community Agreements

 We often share confidential information that may be proprietary to our organization, our members, and our businesses– let's all work to maintain a high standard of discretion.

-If you’re someone who processes verbally or are prone to sharing, ask, yourself: “Why am I talking?" to help make space for other perspective.
-If you’re someone who takes time to share verbally, ask yourself, “What aren’t I talking?" because we want to hear from you!
+If you’re someone who processes verbally or are prone to sharing, ask, yourself: “Why am I talking?" to help make space for other perspectives.
+If you’re someone who takes time to share verbally, ask yourself, “What can I contribute to the discussion?"– because we want to hear from you!

 Ouch & Oops